-This chicken potato chowder is a hearty and easy meal that we love, and I hope you'll love it too.
+This chicken corn chowder recipe is a hearty and easy meal that we love- especially during cooler weather- and I hope you'll love it too.
 I roughly adapted this recipe from the incredible Amanda over at The Chunky Chef, but with chicken for two reasons.
 First, I only have ham around when we buy a spiral for holidays because my husband doesn't like it.
 And second, rotisserie chicken at Costco is so budget friendly, and soups are a great way to use some meat from one.

-This post contains affiliate links, which means I receive a small commission, at no additional cost to you, if you make a purchase using this link.
+This post may contain affiliate links, which means I receive a small commission, at no additional cost to you, if you make a purchase using this link.

 Let's get started!
 Here's what you'll need: